 UNC Charlotte showed its commitment to light rail by the granting of the right-of-way for the campus portion of the line.
-This right-of-way was valued at $4 million.
+This right-of-way and other infrastructure totaled more than $6 million.
 So, UNC Charlotte – like Charlotte Area Transit System, the federal government, the citizens of Mecklenburg County and the state of North Carolina – is deeply and directly invested in this project.

 Light Rail Connects Us: Safety Tips During Construction

 UNC Charlotte and the Charlotte Area Transit System (CATS) continue preparing the campus for light rail’s arrival.
 This summer will bring an increase in construction traffic, periodic traffic disruption and several active construction sites.